How to Make a Career Choice When You Are Undecided

 You probably have multiple lists of occupations in front of you at this point—one generated by each of the self-assessment tools you used.
 To keep yourself organized, you should combine them into one master list.

 First, look for careers that appear on multiple lists and copy them onto a blank page.
 Title it "Occupations to Explore."
-Your self-assessment indicated they are a good fit for you based on several of your traits, so definitely consider them.
+Your self-assessments indicated they are a good fit for you based on several of your traits, so they're definitely worth exploring.

 Create a "Short List"

-At this point, start to narrow down your list even more.
+Now you have more information, start to narrow down your list even further.
 Based on what you learned from your research so far, begin eliminating the careers you don't want to pursue any further.
-You should end up with fewer than two to five occupations on your "short list."
+You should end up with two to five occupations on your "short list."

 When you have only a few occupations left on your list, start doing more in-depth research.
 Arrange to meet with people who work in the occupations in which you are interested.
 They can provide firsthand knowledge about the careers on your short list.
 Access your network, including LinkedIn, to find people with whom to have these informational interviews.